TongCHEN779/MultiMomOpt/README.md

 ```

 ## References
 The Lipschitz Constant Estimation problem is referred to [Polynomial Optimization for Bounding Lipschitz Constants of Deep Networks](https://arxiv.org/abs/2002.03657).
-The Lipschitz Constant Estimation problem is referred to [Semidefinite relaxations for certifying robustness to adversarial examples](https://arxiv.org/abs/1811.01057).
+The Robustness Certification problem is referred to [Semidefinite relaxations for certifying robustness to adversarial examples](https://arxiv.org/abs/1811.01057).
 For more information, contact me: tchen@laas.fr.